xijo/betterplace_apidocs/README.md

 ### Client Projects

-Clients projects are projects on betterplace.org that are associated with a client.
+Clients projects are projects on betterplace.org that are associated with an api client as part of the services that betterplace.org provides for companies.
-This way clients can control what projects are visible on their platform.
+This way clients can control what projects are visible on their external platform.

 Some URLs have a special scope for clients.
 Examples: